altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 {
 "M::How far down does this go."
 "FL::A safe distance."
-~Martha walked down stone-layed passage~
-~Small LEDs in sconces spilt orange, reflecting on the stone~ 'R::Okay - better analogy, a tick.'
+~Martha walked down smooth lead-layed passage~ 'M::Hands and arms away from the lead walls, inside the staircase at all times' ~She felt the hair rise up on her arms, due to cold or a faint buzzing of electricity~ ~Small LEDs in sconces spilt orange, reflecting on the stone~ 'R::Okay this Al-tok thing - better analogy: a tick.'
 `"Tick?"`
 'R:: It attached itself to us via the link, sucked out a bunch of the Algera from the Awakened' `"Okay, no: so what is Algera?"`